mattiagaggi/3D-Pose-Estimator---MSc_project/README.md

     Here we use the neutral model

     -  Install all the prerequisites.
+This can be done using the command conda create --name ** ENV_NAME ** --file requirements.txt This will not install packages installed using pip so you might need to do:

+    pip install chumpy    #used for the SMPL model

+    pip install neural-renderer-pytorch

+    Alternatively you can recreate the environment from requirements.yml, although that will give an error when encountering the pip packages

-    This include the neural rendering package which is an implementation of the paper Neural 3D Mesh Rende (http://hiroharu-kato.com/projects_en/neural_renderer.html).
+   The neural rendering package  is an implementation of the paper Neural 3D Mesh Rende (http://hiroharu-kato.com/projects_en/neural_renderer.html).
 The implementation used can be found on the github page  https://github.com/daniilidis-group/neural_renderer.

     Note that this package requires a GPU to be run, while everything else can be run on the cpu.